jbuchermn/pywm/README.md

 - Random hangs - e.g. playing around with nnn, ordering widgets in `layout.py` is changed Possibly:[ERROR] [backend/drm/atomic.c:36] eDP-1: Atomic commit failed (pageflip): Device or resource busy
-- Improve touchpad integration (bouncy scrolling at edges e.g., do not fix gesture to a single finger, which is necessary on Lenove, not on MBP, ...)
+- Improve touchpad integration (bouncy scrolling at edges e.g., do not fix gesture to a single finger, which is necessary on Lenovo, not on MBP, ...)
 - Possibly move over to asnycio instead of Threading
 - MBP function keys + widgets
 - Lid and hibernate